-The series I call Facing the Camera is the start of a large document of Aboriginal artists.
-I am very aware of Aboriginal peoples’ very problematic relationship with photography, and how much they have quite rightly viewed the medium with suspicion.
+The series I call Facing the Camera is the start of a large document of Indigenous artists.
+Between the years of 2008 and 2018 and in various locations in Canada, the United States, and Australia, 500 portraits were made.
+I am very aware of Indigenous peoples’ very problematic relationship with photography, and how much they have quite rightly viewed the medium with suspicion.
 The legacy is one of subjugation where the “camera was another weapon in the wars of domination.”
-Nonetheless, I have received enormous support from my fellow Aboriginal artists.
+Nonetheless, I have received enormous support from my fellow Indigenous artists.

 In these images, as in all my work, I see the photograph as a performance space, where identity is constantly worked and reworked, represented, and perhaps hidden.
 I use the portrait convention to acknowledge the agency of the individual in bringing together in a conscious and unconscious way, the numerous cultural and personal factors through which the sense of self is expressed.
 This idea applies to me taking pictures of my self, and others, who stand before my camera, seeing their selves revealed in the photograph.